gabriellaguerre/fetch-project/README.md

 You may find it helpful to make use of a component library.

 ## API Reference
 We provide our own backend to facilitate searching/fetching dog info.
-The base URL is https://frontend-take-home-service.fetch.com.
+The base URL is https:

 Data Model
 Here is the Typescript interface for the Dog objects returned by our API: